-Definitely, for the relocation, it was necessary to replace some new elements with previous ones and the relics, of the Seljuk era, (11th century) which widely concentrated at a large, old square, Maidan-e-Kohneh' with 5 hectares of the approximate area facing Mecca.
-In practice, the new 17th-century city planning, contrary to the previous one (5 centuries before) based on a wavy and cellular texture with many narrow covered public areas, followed revised urban planning founded on more spacious public areas with two different guide axes: the first was longitudinal axis of Naghsh-e Jahan' and the second, Chahar Bagh Boulevard axis.
+Definitely, for the relocation, it was necessary to replace some new elements with previous ones and the relics, of the Seljuk era, (11th century) which were widely concentrated at a large, old square, Maidan-e-Kohneh' with 5 hectares of the approximate area facing Mecca.
+In practice, the new 17th-century city planning, contrary to the previous one (5 centuries before) based on a wavy and cellular texture with many narrow covered public areas, followed revised urban planning founded on more spacious public areas with two different guide axes: the first was a longitudinal axis of Naghsh-e Jahan' and the second, Chahar Bagh Boulevard axis.
 Although two opposite viewpoints between the old and new patterns were prevailing, the endeavor of the

 To materialize this idea, the urban design focused on a covered bazaar as a transition element between the old city, with 8 gates as entrances, and the new one with 12 gates of an area about 2.5 times larger.
 Nevertheless, the existence of a new square to play a central role in the modern city was one of the first priorities in the process.
 It would be a square that could meet all the public and individual needs of capital, with an approximate population of half a million according to the travelogue of Chardin, the French traveler.
 On the other hand, it should function as a crucial infrastructure to incorporate four of the most splendid representatives of power.

-On four sides of Naghsh-e-Jahan' square about four centuries ago, four monumental structures were built on each side respectively: Ali Qapu Palace as an administrative center, Qeisarieh Bazaar as the center of economy, Sheik Lotfollah Mosque as a political-religious center, and Jam-e-Abbasi Masque' as a leading mosque and as a center of the volition of the public.
+On four sides of Naghsh-e-Jahan' square about four centuries ago, four monumental structures were built on each side: Ali Qapu Palace as an administrative center, Qeisarieh Bazaar as the center of economy, Sheik Lotfollah Mosque as a political-religious center, and Jam-e-Abbasi Masque' as a leading mosque and as a center of the volition of the public.
 The arrangement of the buildings followed an approximate clockwise movement around the surrounding walls of the square.